 - write reports, statements, letters, articles and consultation documents and keep accurate records.

-Salaries vary depending on the type of work (e.g. local council or contract work) and location.
+Salaries vary depending on a range of factors including the type of work (e.g. local council or contract work), your experience and qualifications, and location.

 Income figures are intended as a guide only.

 You'll typically work 37 hours per week.
 This may occasionally include some unsocial hours in order to visit premises such as nightclubs and weekend markets.
 Flexi-time systems often operate.

 Part-time and job-share work is usually available.
 Career breaks are possible, particularly in larger local authorities, although you will need to keep up to date with changing legislation.

 - You'll essentially be office-based but will have to spend a considerable amount of time travelling for site and trader visits, court appearances and attendance at events to raise awareness.